Updates made to this guidance

 The rights of tamariki to be nurtured and cared for by their family, whānau, hapū, iwi or family group are recognised in the principles of the Oranga Tamariki Act 1989 and enshrined in te Tiriti o Waitangi (the Treaty of Waitangi).
 These rights remain unchanged for tamariki who meet the definition of a subsequent child (aged 0 to 14 years) under section 18A of the Oranga Tamariki Act 1989.

-However, the subsequent child sections (18A to 18D) of the Oranga Tamariki Act 1989 provide for greater oversight from the Family Court to help ensure the safety and oranga (wellbeing) of tamariki when parents have had a previous tamaiti permanently removed due to abuse or neglect or have been convicted of causing the death of a tamaiti they cared for.
+However, the subsequent child sections (18A to 18D) of the Oranga Tamariki Act 1989 provide for greater oversight from the Family Court to help ensure the safety and oranga (wellbeing) of tamariki when parents have been convicted of causing the death of a tamaiti they cared for.

-Our practice when working with tamariki and whānau Māori should be relational, restorative, inclusive and oranga focused.
+Our practice when working with tamariki and whānau Māori should be relational, inclusive, restorative and oranga focused.
 Our assessment will be supported by the Oranga Tamariki practice framework and Te Toka Tūmoana and recognise the principles of mana tamaiti, whanaungatanga and whakapapa.

 When working with Pacific children and families, our practice should be guided by and demonstrate the principles contained in Va’aifetū.
 Each Pacific nation is unique, and we need to consult with the appropriate Pacific cultural advisor to ensure that key people in the family and community are identified and able to participate in the assessment process.

 This guidance should be used alongside the subsequent child policy, the full assessment policy, guidance and our assessment framework, and be guided by the Oranga Tamariki practice framework to help social workers complete a thorough assessment that will meet the requirements of the legislation relating to a subsequent child.